ArnaudLigny/Netfix/README.md

-# Netfix
+# 🚧 Netfix

-Chrome extension that help you to hide Netflix Kids series.
+Chrome extension that help you to hide some Netflix Kids series.

-🚧